paulbradshaw/using-spark/README.md

 # using-spark
 Tutorial for using the Spark font for creating sparklines in text

 Spark [is](https://github.com/paulbradshaw/spark) "a typeface for creating sparklines in text".
-The GitHub repo is useful, but assumes some prior knowledge.
+The [GitHub repo](https://github.com/aftertheflood/spark) is useful, but assumes some prior knowledge.
 This tutorial is designed to explain how to use it if you're not already familiar with web fonts and other technicalities of web design.

+## How to use fonts in a webpage

 ## The quick version